lanwuwei/Twitter-URL-Corpus/README.md

 ## News
 Currently this repository contains 3-month raw data sample, and our 1-year URL data is available now: 2,869,657 candidate pairs.
-Please refer our [paraphrase website](http://web.cse.ohio-state.edu/~lan.105/project.html) to download dataset.
+Please check our [paraphrase website](http://web.cse.ohio-state.edu/~lan.105/project.html) to download dataset.

 ## Paraphrase-dataset
 This repository contains code and data used in the following paper, please cite if you use it for your research: